Student Rights and Responsibilities

 - A score of at least 5.5 on the Montana University System Writing Assessment.

-Students may earn credit for WRIT 101W through AP, IB, and CLEP exams.
+Students may earn credit for WRIT 101W through transfer credit, AP, IB, and CLEP exams.

 Transfer to Other Institutions

 FVCC is fully accredited, enabling students to transfer to other colleges or universities with ease.
 Courses numbered 100 or above are considered transfer courses.
-FVCC keeps in frequent contact with other Montana colleges and universities in order to accommodate changes in curriculum and programs and to provide the best advising to students.
+FVCC keeps in frequent contact with other Montana colleges and universities in order to accommodate changes in curriculum and programs and to provide the best advising to students who plan to transfer.